Frequently Asked Questions

 - Evaluates long-term appreciation potential

-Like the regular Rank, Rent Rank uses a 1-5 scale where 1 is excellent and 5 is poor.
+Like the Deal Score for fix & flip properties, rental Deal Score uses a 1-5 scale where 1 is exceptional and 5 is weak.

 Can I view both rental and fix & flip analyses for the same property?